rheslip/Twisty-2-MIDIController/README.md

 **Enc CC No.**  - selects the CC number for this encoder.
 The default CC assignments are 16-31 for page 1, 32-47 for page 2, 48-63 for page 3 and 64-79 for page 4

-**Enc Label** - this defaults to "CC".
-There are approximately 100 common audio terms that can be selected such as "Level", "Filter", "Track" etc. which can be used as an aid for remembering the function of the control.
+**Enc Label** - default is "CC".
+There are approximately 100 common audio terms (e.g. "Level", "Filter", "Track"...) that can be selected as an aid for remembering the function of the control.
 The label will be displayed instead of the CC number whenever this encoder is used.

-**Enc Color** - this selects the LED color for this encoder - Red, Orange, Green, Aqua, Blue or Violet.
+**Enc Color** - selects the LED color for this encoder - Red, Orange, Green, Aqua, Blue or Violet.
 This is useful for grouping control functions by color.

-**Enc Min** - the minimum CC value that will be sent when the encoder is rotated - defaults to 0
+**Enc Min** - minimum CC value that will be sent when the encoder is rotated - defaults to 0

-**Enc Max** - the maximum CC value that will be sent when the encoder is rotated - defaults to 127.
+**Enc Max** - maximum CC value that will be sent when the encoder is rotated - defaults to 127.
 **Note** If the minimum setting is higher than the maximum the encoder will reverse ie rotating clockwise sends a lower CC value.

 **Switch MIDI Ch.** - selects the MIDI channel that the selected switch will send CC messages on